Women Against Violence Europe: WAVE Network Members

 WAVE consists of various European women's NGOs who seek to combat violence against women and children.
 There are currently over 150 members supported by WAVE who work at national level in 46 European countries.
 Members include network organizations, single organizations and individuals.
 Each country is represented by the delegate and co-delegate of their choice.

 Board members

 The WAVE board includes up to eight members serving for two years.
-Since January 2019, Pille Tsopp-Pagan and Marcella Pirrone have been serving as president and vice president accordingly.
+Since January 2019, Pille Tsopp-Pagan, after (2020) Marcella Pirrone (Dire, Italy) have been serving as president.
+From 2023 the President is Susana Pavlou from Malta.

 Advisory board members

 The advisory board is meant to support the Board with strategic advice by bringing issues arising in their home countries and therefore the AB is meant to ensure there is representation from all regions and help the Office to work closely with members during the bi-annual meetings.
 The advisory board is composed of a representative of each country in which WAVE is present.